Board of Review

 Board of Review Notice of Hearing

-Board of Review Petition Form - 2023
+Board of Review Petition Form - 2024

 Frequently Asked Questions

-Procedural Changes for the Assessment Year 2023
+Procedural Changes for the Assessment Year 2024

-Inflation Rate Multiplier for 2023 Assessment
+Inflation Rate Multiplier for 2024 Assessment

-Poverty Exemption Guidelines -2023
+Poverty Exemption Guidelines and Instructions -2024

 Poverty Exemption Application